app review

 • Agenda.
 This is a notetaking tool that uses your calendar as a way to tie your note to a fixed point in time.
 Notes are attached to projects and can be assigned to a specific date so that you regularly refer back to them.
 As you use the app and tag notes with data, those notes become recurring tasks on your agenda until you mark them as complete.
 It’s an innovative way to combine notetaking and task management.

 • Freeform.
 Apple recently added this app to its extensive list of apps that come pre-installed on all Apple devices.
 It’s a digital whiteboard where you can add images, text, handwriting, and more.
 Whether you’re sitting down for a brainstorming session or you’ve got some ideas to map out, this app can help you do it.
-It's even fun for practicing digital hand lettering and calligraphy.
 While Freeform is the perfect app to get creative and express yourself visually, you may want to stick to Apple Notes or one of the others mentioned for serious notetaking.

 • PDF Expert.
 Need to annotate or edit a PDF?
 As a PDF editor, PDF Expert gives you total control over your PDF documents.
 You can mark them up, edit them, convert files, take notes, and much more.
 The app requires a subscription and can be a bit pricey, but it’s one of the most capable PDF tools out there.